vmware-archive/bookdocker/README.md

 1. Go to your book directory.

 1. Run bookdocker.
 Bookdocker takes the same commands and arguments that Bookbinder takes.
+   For example:
    ```
-   bookdocker watch MY-REPO
+   bookdocker watch my-content-repo
    ```
+   **Note:** The first time you run bookdocker in a new `book` repository, the bookdocker creates the Docker image and takes a long time to execute.
+Bookdocker is faster in following runs.

 ## Known Issues

-### Bookdocker is Slower Than Bookbinder on Mac
+### Bookdocker is Slow on Mac

-On large books, bookdocker is slow and may become unusable.
-To mitigate this issue, watch a single repo at a time.
+On large books, bookdocker is slow enough to become unusable on Mac machines.
+To mitigate this issue, you can do the following:
+- Watch a single repository at a time.
 For example, run `bookdocker watch my-content-repo`.
+- Watch small books that bind few content repos.

 ## License